ericgiovannini/gradual-typing-semantics-in-sgdt/for-popl-reviews/README.md

 the ARM architecture.

-Once you've installed VirtualBox and downloaded the appropriate VM image, open the VM in VirtualBox. **Warning** if you're running the M-series Mac VM, for some reason it seems to take a while to boot up (it can remain on the splash screen for upwards of 5 minutes).
-If it gets stuck here, try pressing `Ctrl+Alt+F2`
+Once you've installed VirtualBox and downloaded the appropriate VM image, open the VM in VirtualBox by double-clicking the `.vbox` file. **Warning** if you're running the M-series Mac VM, for some reason it seems to take a while to boot up (it can remain on the splash screen for upwards of 5 minutes).

 Once you're at the login screen, use the following credentials: